raul23/learning-chinese/expressions.rst

 `:information_source:`

-   Google Translate translates 'there' as nàlǐ (那里) with a falling-rising tone in the last character and thus translates the whole sentence 'Chāoshì zài nàlǐ' as "Where is the supermarket?"
+   Google Translate translates "there" as nàlǐ (那里) with a falling-rising tone in the last character and thus translates the whole sentence "Chāoshì zài nàlǐ" as "Where is the supermarket?"
 [GTNALI]_. yabla dictionary translates 'there' as nàli (那里) with a neutral tone in the last character [YDNALI]_.
 |